andreasabel/inCode/entry/introduction-to-singletons-4.md

 To make a working `Foldr`, we're going to have to jump into that second half:
 *[defunctionalization](https://en.wikipedia.org/wiki/Defunctionalization)*.

-Defunctionalization is a technique invented in the early 70's to convert higher-order functions into first-order functions.
+Defunctionalization is a technique invented in the early 70's as a way of compiling higher-order functions into first-order functions in target languages.
 The main idea is:

 -   Instead of working with *functions*, work with *symbols representing functions*.